-The structure of the file system is very simple: it consists of a single root directory called root and a subdirectory called dl (download).
+The structure of the file system is very simple: it consists of a single root directory called root and two subdirectories called active and dl (download).

-- The root directory contains: - ▶ all the necessary files for the SpeedTouchTM to start correctly - the dl directory - The dl directory contains the software image.
+- The root directory contains: - all the necessary files for the SpeedTouchTM to start correctly - the active and the dl directories - The active directory contains the active software image. - The dl directory contains the passive software image.

-If you made changes to the SpeedTouch^{TM} configuration and saved them, a user.ini configuration settings file is created in the dl subdirectory.
+If you made changes to the SpeedTouchTM configuration and saved them, a user.ini configuration settings file is created in the dl subdirectory.